UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/overview.md

-# HCL AppScan on Cloud (ASoC) - Overview
+# IBM AppScan on Cloud (ASoC) - Overview

-The HCL AppScan on Cloud (ASoC) plug-in allows for integration with the HCL Appscan on Cloud server.
-This plug-in uses the Appscan on Cloud REST interface to interact with the HCL Appscan on Cloud application.
+The IBM AppScan on Cloud (ASoC) plug-in allows for integration with the IBM Appscan on Cloud server.
+This plug-in uses the Appscan on Cloud REST interface to interact with the IBM Appscan on Cloud application.
 Data is gathered from the ASoC server and displayed as a graphical view in the DevOps Velocity portfolio.

 ## Compatibility